jonfunk21/ml-container-demo/README.md

 4. **Compatibility**: It can run Docker containers and is compatible with most HPC environments.

 ### How Do Apptainers Help in Machine Learning?
-Machine learning projects often require different versions of:
+In larger project we often rely on multiple machine learning algorithms needing vaslty different environments, vor example:
 - Python
 - Deep learning frameworks (TensorFlow, PyTorch, etc.)
 - CUDA for GPU acceleration